codejedi365/python-semantic-release/docs/configuration.rst

 therefore if you change the automated commit message that Python Semantic Release uses when making commits, you may wish to add the *old* commit message pattern here.

+Python Semantic Release will ignore merge commits by default, so there is no need to specify a pattern for these.

 The patterns in this list are treated as regular expressions.

 **Default:** ``[]``